fortytwofold/Structured-Empathy-Framework/measures/measurement.md

 **Format:** 5–10 questions
 **Interpretation:** trends matter more than single data points.

+The [sample indicator survey questionare](indicatorsample.md) can be used to build a suitable survey.

 ### Deep‑Dive Surveys
 More comprehensive assessments covering:
 - How well perspectives are understood